turbot/steampipe-plugin-shodan/docs/index.md

 # Steampipe

-The Steampipe CLI is open source software that allows you to perform real-time queries against cloud APIs using SQL; without having to extract, transform and load data into a local DB.
+The Steampipe CLI is open source software that allows you to perform real-time queries against cloud APIs using SQL; all without having to extract, transform and load data into a local DB.
 If you are just getting started checkout [steampipe.io](https://steampipe.io).

 # Shodan

-Shodan is a search engine for Internet-connected devices.
+[Shodan](https://shodan.io) is a search engine for Internet-connected devices.
 Shodan gathers information about devices directly connected to the Internet.
 The types of devices that are indexed can vary tremendously: ranging from internet connected cameras to cloud hosted servers, and everything in-between.

 # Steampipe + Shodan